 - Choose a phase concept

-In a phased concept, the ERP system is set up cost-effectively with a small number of user licenses and fewer functions.
-The start-up can first "test" the ERP solution and adapt it as required and add additional licenses. - Don't limit the range of functions too much
+With a phase concept, the ERP system is set up with a small number of user licences and a smaller range of functions, but at a lower cost.
+This allows the start-up to "test" the ERP solution first and then adapt it as required and add further licences. - Don't limit the range of functions too much

 In a start-up, the business model usually changes over time.
 This also changes the need for functions in the ERP system.
 A broad-based software can then map functions that were not even considered in the original functional requirements. - Define processes